Cghlewis/data-mgmt-ed-research-book/_book/08-data-tracking.md

       - Do not include teacher or school identifiers within a student identifier
 4. Participants must keep this same identifier for the entire project, never change a participant's ID
     - This applies across all waves of data collection
-    - This even applies in circumstances where a participant has the opportunity to be re-recruited into your study more than once (as seen in Figure \@ref(fig:fig9-9)).
+    - This even applies in circumstances where a participant has the opportunity to be re-recruited into your study more than once (as seen in Figure \@ref(fig:fig9-10)).
 The participant still keeps the same ID throughout the study.
 You can use other variables to identify the unique instances of that participant (e.g., cohort associated with that participant)
 5. If confidentiality was promised to schools or districts, assign identifiers to sites as well

 <div class="figure" style="text-align: center">
 <img src="img/dupe_id.PNG" alt="Example of keeping participant IDs for the entire study" width="70%" />
-<p class="caption">(\#fig:fig9-9)Example of keeping participant IDs for the entire study</p>
+<p class="caption">(\#fig:fig9-10)Example of keeping participant IDs for the entire study</p>
 </div>

+> **Note** <br> <br>
 The only time you will not assign unique identifiers is when you collect anonymous data.
 In this situation you will not be able to assign identifiers since you will not know who participants are.
 However, it is still possible to assign identifiers to known entities such as school sites if anonymity is required.

-## Tracking best practices

-Last, it is important to review **how** to use the participant tracking database.
-As mentioned earlier, this database should be created before you begin recruiting participants so that as soon as participants begin to consent, they can be added to your database.
-Then once data collection begins, your Institutional Review Board (IRB) approved staff member can begin tracking data as it is collected.
-Your team may designate one person to track, or they may designate multiple.
-If you are working across multiple sites, with multiple teams, you will most likely have one or more persons at each site tracking data as it comes in.

-Since this is a highly sensitive database, not only may you want to restrict who has access to your database, but if your tool allows it, it can be helpful to also limit access to specific tables with identifiable information.
-For instance, project coordinators may have access to all information in the database (including sensitive data), while research assistants have limited access to tables that only include unique identifiers where they can track data collection completion.
-No matter who is tracking information, it is important to develop a tracking routine, assign roles and responsibilities, add your routine to an SOP (see Chapter \@ref(document)).

-Some tracking best practices include:

-1. Update all relevant contact information in this database alone, not in other places.
-    - Again, you can allow multiple people to update or designate one contact to funnel all updates through.
-2. When tracking data (consents, paperwork, data collection forms) only track data that you physically have (paper or electronic)
-    - Never track data as "complete" that someone tells you they collected
-      - You can always mark this information in a "notes" field and track when you have the physical data
-3. Track daily during data collection
-    - Do not wait until the end of data collection to track what data was collected
-    - This helps ensure that you don't miss the opportunity to collect data that you *thought* you had but never actually collected
-4. Only track complete data as "complete"
-    - If a form is only partially completed and you plan to send it back out to the field for completion, mark this in the "notes" but do not mark it as "completed".
-If you have a "partially completed" option, you can mark this option.